Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 We will run an IDA and EDA for both our phenotypic data and the genotypic data."

 In PreGWAS step, I will also conduct the Genotype filtering and then the Imputation.
-For the Imputation, I will use Beagle.
+No imputation is required here.

+### GWAS, Selection analyses and Functional annotation

+Each analyses is declined by branches.
+Inside these branches, the detail of the analyses are provided.
+The aim is to identified SNPs that show strong association with the phenotype.
+For that different models are tested to find the fittest model.
+Selection analyses, including FST, nucleotide diversity, Tajima's D, LD, heterozygosity, are realized in a whole-genome scan approach, reproducting Campbell et al. protocol.
+Regions with significant and redondant results are considered as candidate genes and selected for functional annotation.
+The latter analysis allow to describe the content enrichment, location (codent or non-codent), and potential gene description.